shruti-ezhilarasan/shruti-ezhilarasan/README.md

 ## projects
 **Personalized Travel Planner**
--A web app using REST APIs + NoSQL to generate custom itineraries
+- A web app using REST APIs + NoSQL to generate custom itineraries